BryanJacobs/FIDO2Applet/docs/fido_certification.md

 [1] The attestation private key is installed by the vendor during the authenticator setup process, prior to first use

+[2] Although discoverable credential keys are provided to the authenticator inside Credential IDs via CTAP, the stored key (which is checked to be identical) is the source used for cryptographic operations

 Only the attestation private key is shared between authenticators.
 All other ASPs are specific to an individual device.